edge-js/lexer/errors/E_UNOPENED_PAREN.md

 @endif
 ```

-The following is a valid expression
+Following is the valid expression

 #### Valid